Update September 2005

 Update August 2005

-Summer holidays and I can’t think with the children underfoot so I took the time to relax and replay this game and the expansions.
+Summer holidays and I can’t think clearly at present, so I took the time to relax and replay this game and the expansions.
 Working on writing up my notes now.

 Update June 2005